IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.VisualStudio.Projects/README.md

 - **true** - Intent will ensure the `ManagePackageVersionsCentrally` property is present with a value of `true` and regardless of the the Solution's CPM setting, `Version` attributes will be removed from `PackageReference` items.

 > [!NOTE]
-> Regardless of the project level's _Manage Package Versions_ setting, unless the solution has _Manage Package Versions Centrally_ set, Intent will not update or manage `PackageVersion` items for `Directory.Packages.props` file.
+> Regardless of the project level's _Manage Package Versions_ setting, unless the solution has _Manage Package Versions Centrally_ set, Intent will not update or manage `PackageVersion` items for a `Directory.Packages.props` file.